 - Use only one space after a period.

-- Capitalizations should not be used for diseases, therapies/treatments, concepts or models, but ensure all proper nouns that occur within the article are capitalized.
+- Capitalization should not be used for diseases, therapies/treatments, concepts or models, but ensure all proper nouns that occur within the article are capitalized.

 - If three or more authors appear in a citation, upon first citation use “et al.” after the first author (or after the necessary number to distinguish the work in the reference list).

 - All DOIs must be referenced using the URL link format (e.g, https://doi.org/…).
-For references from a link with no DOI, do not include “retrieved from,” prior to the URL, only the direct link, including “https://...”.
+For references from a link with no DOI, do not include “retrieved from,” prior to the URL; simply list the direct link, including “https://...”.

 Page LengthThere are no specified page limits for manuscript submission to SJOT.
 All information should be presented in a succinct and professional manner.